Skip to main content

 Can OraVisa handle the Korean Embassy submission from Dubai?

 Yes.
-OraVisa manages the entire C-3 visa process on your behalf, including document preparation, application form completion, Embassy submission in Abu Dhabi, and passport collection.
+OraVisa prepares the entire C-3 visa file — document preparation and application form completion — and coordinates the Embassy lodgement in Abu Dhabi, and passport collection.
 This saves Dubai residents the 3-hour round trip to Abu Dhabi.
 We also process K-ETA registrations for clients who prefer professional handling.
 Visit our quote page for current pricing.

 Need Expert Visa Assistance?